fau-is/IntroCS/Description Mastodon OOP.md

 ### Problem 19: Implement a Function which checks for Triggers in a List of Toots
 #### Filter-Toots
 This function could also be referred to as the evaluation function.
 All the triggers you implemented, and the loading of toots come together in this function.
-This function returns all the toots which meet the criteria of the filters you specify before.
+This function returns all the toots which meet the criteria of the filters you have specified before.
-- The filter_toots function takes a list of posts (toots) and a list of triggers as input.
+- The filter_toots function takes a list of toots (posts) and a list of triggers as input.
 - It returns a list of only the toots for which all trigger in the trigger list fire.
 - Iterate over each toot in the toots list and then iterate over each trigger in the trigger list.
 - Evaluate each trigger for the toot using the triggers evaluate method.
 If all triggers return True for the toot, add the toot to the triggered_toots list.